-Note: This document contains side effect information about gold sodium thiomalate.
-Some of the dosage forms listed on this page may not apply to the brand name Aurolate.
+Note: This page contains information about the side effects of gold sodium thiomalate.
+Some of the dosage forms included on this document may not apply to the brand name Aurolate.

-Some side effects of Aurolate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Aurolate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Get emergency medical help if you have any of these signs of an allergic reaction while taking gold sodium thiomalate (the active ingredient contained in Aurolate) hives, sweating, vomiting; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have a serious side effect such as:

 unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;